-The Bettina-Haupt-Stiftung in the GDCh supports research on the history of chemistry by honoring outstanding work by young scientists from the German Bettina Haupt-Förderpreis for the history of chemistry .
+The Bettina Haupt Foundation promotes research in the history of chemistry by honoring outstanding work by young scientists from the German Bettina Haupt-Förderpreis for the history of chemistry .

-Both published and publishable work in German on any topic from the history of chemistry will be taken into account, including articles, provided they have at least been accepted for publication in a high-ranking journal .
+Both published and publishable work on any topic from the history of chemistry will be taken into account, including articles, provided that they have at least been accepted for publication in a high-ranking journal .
 Joint work by several authors as well as thematically related individual work can also be awarded.
 Published work should not be older than three years.
 The prize is usually awarded every two years as part of the lecture Division of History of Chemistry and is endowed with 1,500 euros.
 The awardee has the opportunity to present his / her results in the form of a lecture.

 The Bettina Haupt Foundation is managed in trust by the GDCh and was founded by Prof. Dr. Heinz Sperlich and his wife Ingeborg in memory of their daughter Dr. Bettina Haupt, née Sperlich, who herself worked in the field of the history of chemistry .

 Place, title at the time of award